ntclark/PostScript/Readme.md

 <h2>WHY ?</h2>

-Yes, there is already an open source solution for this, don't assume I'm not intimatly aware of GhostScript.
+Yes, there is already an open source solution for this, please know that I am intimatly aware of GhostScript.
 In fact, I know more than
 I want to about that software.

 In some ways, it was working with GhostScript that engendered my desire to re-visit my PostScript passion.
 This time, however, it is to create a replacement for GhostScript while at the same time forming the foundation upon which I might realize my much more important lifetime passion.

-<h2>That lifetime passion ??</h2>
+<h2>My lifetime passion</h2>

-To finally and completely expose the absolute SHIT that ALL open source, and as far as I know, most if not ALL proprietary software truly is.
+<u>To finally and completely expose the absolute SHIT that ALL open source, and as far as I know, most if not ALL proprietary software truly is.</u>

-In my 43 years of deep technical software language; platform; techniques; that is, everything involved in the production of software; experience - I have never been able to fathom why on EARTH the software implementations I have encountered are considered "acceptable" when they (<b>all of them</b>) are SO sloppy, absolutely fraught with bugs, while extensibility and maintainability is as far away as the moon, and which is architected no better than I could have done as a 10 year old.
+In my 43 years of deep technical software language; platform; techniques; that is, everything involved in the production of software; experience - I have never been able to fathom why on EARTH the software implementations I have encountered are considered "acceptable" when they (<b>all of them</b>) are SO sloppy, absolutely fraught with bugs, while extensibility and maintainability are as far away as the moon, and which is architected no better than I could have done as a 10 year old.

-I have "rescued" systems over and over again, where every time, a rewrite from the ground up is the ONLY way to resuscitate the system.
+I have "rescued" systems over and over again, where every time, a rewrite from the ground up is the ONLY way to resuscitate it.
 And, more times than not, I've had to do that on my own time, or at least without the approval of the muckity-mucks - because - those people, while in their incessant "design" meetings, have no clue how their own system even works - or, for that matter, how software development actually works, while at the same time, nothing can be done without some bullshit time estimate that <b>nobody</b> can